vaultinnovation/php-programming-test/readme.md

-# Vault Innovation PHP Interview Test
+# PHP Interview Test

-Thanks for applying at Vault!
+Thanks for applying!

 The tests in this exercise shouldn't take more than a hour or so to complete.